 Your carry gear is supposed to make life easier on you, not harder.
 Choose accordingly.

-A good concealed carry jacket should have a comfortable fit.
+A good jacket should have a comfortable fit.
 Too tight and access is impeded (and your gun might imprint, making it obvious that you’re carrying) but too loose and it won’t keep you warm.
 Worse still, it will make you look bad.

 Clothing worn for concealed carry should be comfortable – and stylish! – but also loose enough to effectively conceal your gun.
 This applies to jackets as well as concealed carry shirts.